Understanding Local, Global and Enterprise SEO

 Even when a firm doesn't have the need for a formalized local, global or enterprise SEO program, activities need to be customized.
 We see a lot of companies spending an inordinate amount of time on activities with a small payoff, and ignoring other things that would make all the difference in the world.
 Usually, the reason this happens is because the firm bought into a cookie-cutter program, or they are using SEO techniques that are completely out of date.

-If you are interested in discussing your SEO strategy, please contact us.
+If you are interested in discussing your SEO strategy, please request a quote.
 Maybe we can lend a hand - and we can definitely lend an ear!